drewhart/geonomics_docs/sphinx_dir/docs.rst

 .. code-block:: python

                    #starting timestep of event
-                   'start_t':          49,
+                   'start_t':          50,

 :py:`int`

-default: 49
+default: 50

 reset?
 P

-This indicates the timestep on which the :py:`Landscape`-change event will begin.
-Defaults to 49, but should be set to suit your specific scenario.
+This indicates the first timestep of the :py:`Landscape`-change event.
+Defaults to 50, but should be set to suit your specific scenario.

 ------------------------------------------------------------------------------